raphamorim/react-tv/README.md

 #### 3: Setting Up

-3.1: If you doesn't have a project and want to start from nothing.
-If is your situation: jump to topic 3 (Running It!).
+3.1: If you doesn't have a project yet and you want to start from scratch, jump to topic 3 (Running It!).

 ```bash
 $ react-tv init <my-app-name>
 ```

 3.2: If you already have some source code.
-Just run `react-tv init` on project root.
+Just run `react-tv init` on the project root.

-3.3: Add the files related to app on a React-TV entry on `package.json`:
+3.3: Add the files related to your app on the React-TV entry on `package.json`:

 ```json
 {